read time 7 minutes

 Thinks in systems, not fragments.
 Understands the why behind the what.

-WHY: In fast-paced environments, we default to addressing symptoms rather than causes.
+WHY: We default to addressing symptoms rather than causes.
 We fix the same problems repeatedly without addressing their shared source.
-Pattern Sense shifts you from endless firefighting to designing systems that prevent fires altogether.
+Pattern Sense shifts you from firefighting to preventing fires altogether.

 → When the room fixes what’s broken, be the one redesigning the system that broke it.